How to Create an Inventory Management Software: a 360 Degree Guide

 Let's take a look at the basic functionality for each of these roles:

-Inventory and demand planning specialist
+Key features for inventory and demand planning specialist

 An inventory and demand planning specialist analyzes data on needs, demand, and market trends to develop strategies to optimize a company's inventory levels.
 They manage inventory, determine the optimal balance between demand and inventory, and improve planning processes.